 Danfoss offers various options for serial communication.
 Using serial communication, it is possible to monitor, program and control one or several frequency converters from a centrally located computer.

-All VLT 6000 HVAC units have a RS 485 port as standard with a choice of three protocols.
-The three protocols selectable in parameter 500 Protocols are:
+All VLT 8000 AQUA units have an RS 485 port as standard with a choice of two protocols.
+The protocols selectable in parameter 500 protocols are: